herobd/NAF_dataset/README.md

 # National Archives Forms Dataset

+VERSION 2
+* Corrections to various annotation errors.
+* Test/Valid transcption added
+* Train handwriting transcription added (though noisy)

 This dataset was created with images provided by the United States National Archive and FamilySearch.

-This was released in conjunction with the paper "Deep Visual Template-Free Form Parsing":
+This was released (v1) in conjunction with the paper "Deep Visual Template-Free Form Parsing":
 * Paper: http://arxiv.org/abs/1909.02576
 * Code: https://github.com/herobd/Visual-Template-Free-Form-Parsing

+Version 2 was used for "Visual FUDGE: Form Understanding via Graph Editing" http://arxiv.org/abs/2105.08194 (just the corrections, not the transcriptions).

 ![Annotated image from dataset](/ex_images/ex_dataset.png)

 ## Data distribution
+THESE ARE NOT RIGHT FOR VERSION 2.
+But they should give you a good idea of what it looks like.
+The full dataset in v2 has 708 training, 75 validation, and 77 test set images.
 ![Data distriburion](/ex_images/naf_table.png)

-"Simple" refers to the section of the data used in our paper for pairing.
+"Simple" refers to the section of the data used in "Deep Visual Template-Free Form Parsing".
+FUDGE used all of it.

 ## Setup
 1. Download `labeled_images.tar.gz` from the Github release and put it in the dataset directory root.